Everlasting Kingdom: Unraveling the Bible’s Secrets

 Consider the following Verses:

-1 John 3:10-11, 18, 23 This is how the children of Yehovah are plainly distinguished from the children of Satan.
-Anyone who doesn’t live righteously and doesn’t love their ‘fellow believers’ doesn’t belong to Yehovah.
-11 This is the Commandment that you have heard from the beginning, that you should love each other. ...
-18 My new converts, let’s not love each other in words and in speech only, but in works and in truth. ...
-23 This is His Commandment: that we believe in the name of His Son Yeshua Messiah and love each other as He has commanded us.
+1 John 3:10-11,18,23 This is how the children of Yehovah are plainly distinguished from the children of Satan.
+Anyone who doesn’t live righteously and doesn’t love their 'fellow believers' doesn’t belong to Yehovah.
+11 This is the Commandment that you have heard from the beginning, that you should love each other...
+18 My new converts, let’s not love each other in words and in speech only, but in works and in truth...
+23 This is His Commandment: that we believe in His Son Yeshua Messiah’s name [5] and love each other as He has commanded us [6].

-1 John 4:7-8, 12,16, 20-21 Dear Friends, we must love each other because love is from Yehovah, and whoever loves is engendered by Yehovah and knows Yehovah, 8 because Yehovah is love, and whoever doesn’t love doesn’t know Yehovah. ...
-12 No one has ever seen Yehovah, but if we love each other, Yehovah remains in us, and His love is being perfected in us. ...
+1 John 4:7-8,12,16,20-21 Dear friends, we must love each other because love is from Yehovah, and whoever loves is engendered by Yehovah and knows Yehovah, 8 because Yehovah is love, and whoever doesn’t love doesn’t know Yehovah...
+12 No one has ever seen Yehovah, but if we love each other, Yehovah remains in us, and His love is being perfected in us...
+16 We have come to know and trust the love that Yehovah has for us, because Yehovah is love, and whoever remains in love remains in Yehovah...
 20 Anyone who says, “I love Yehovah”, when they hate a fellow believer is a liar.
-If someone doesn’t love their Friends who are visible, how can they love Yehovah who is invisible?
+If someone doesn’t love their friends who are visible, how can they love Yehovah who is invisible?
 21 We have received this Commandment from Him—whoever loves Yehovah must also love their fellow believer.

 With these thoughts in mind, if someone is honestly and diligently studying his Bible, and yet arrives at conclusions that are not in agreement with yours–who is wrong?
 Are you wrong, or is the other person wrong?
 Quite likely, both viewpoints are somewhat in error.
 Yet, if each respects the other person’s sincerity, Yehovah may very likely respect both individuals.
 We are all at differing levels of understanding, and our Father accepts us as a human parent accepts his own children, knowing that the child’s understanding will certainly grow.
 Yehovah can create knowledge out of thin air, that is why there are geniuses born every day, but He can’t create character that way.
 That is where “free moral agency” comes into the picture.
 Simply put, when Yehovah looks down from heaven at His human offspring, the only way that Hen differentiates the wicked from the righteous is by how they live!